Financed vs Owned: How Does It Affect Car Insurance?

 Do Financed Cars Come With Insurance?

 Financed cars don’t come with insurance by default.
-Some lenders might offer car insurance as an add-on but don’t include that in your auto loan.
+Some lenders or dealerships may offer insurance products, but auto insurance is not included in financing; you must obtain your own policy.
 That means you need to pay extra to get an insurance policy from the lender.

 In most cases, you need to get a policy that meets the lender’s requirements by yourself.
 Lenders usually require mandatory, comprehensive, and collision coverage.
 Lenders require the latter two because they need to protect their investment in case of an accident.